-What financial documentation should the sponsor submit with the I-134?
+What financial documentation should the sponsor submit with the I-134 or a supporter with an I-134A?

-The sponsor should submit evidence of sufficient income and resources, which may include pay stubs, a copy of the most recent year of tax returns, bank statements, or a letter from an employer.
-The Instructions to the I-134 specifically list the following documents:
+The sponsor or supporter should submit evidence of sufficient income and resources, which may include pay stubs, a copy of the most recent year of tax returns, bank statements, or a letter from an employer.
+The Instructions to the I-134 and information in the I-134A specifically list the following documents: